Celine Dion: 1996–1999: Falling into You, Let's Talk About Love, and S'il suffisait d'aimer

-Starting from the mid-1990s, the pop rock influence was more noticeable in her earlier releases was replaced by a more mature feel.
+Starting from the mid-1990s, the pop rock influence more noticeable in her earlier releases was replaced by a more mature feel.
 Additionally, the recurring theme of "love" dominated most of her releases, which led to some critics dismissing her music as banal.
 Other critics, like Elysa Gardner and Jose F. Promis, praised her voice during this period, describing it as a "technical marvel".
 Steve Dollar, in his review of These Are Special Times, opined Dion was a "vocal Olympian for whom there ain't no mountain—or scale—high enough".